-It was there he met Baba Prem Nath, the young ascetic from Rajasthan who used to dry his six foot dreadlocks by dangling them from the second story of an ashram near the university, a testament to the already many years of his yoga journey.
-“While at Sports College, Baba Prem Nath anchored me in the knowledge that my inquiry into yoga was not only of the physical body.”
+It was there he met Baba Prem Nath, the young ascetic from Rajasthan who used to dry his six-foot dreadlocks by dangling them from the second story of an ashram near the university.
+“While at Sports College, Baba Prem Nath anchored me in the knowledge that my inquiry into Yoga was not only of the physical body.”
 In the traditional guru style, Yogrishi Vishvketu knew Baba Prem Nath only for a few years before he disappeared.
-During that time he initiated Yogiji with the name Vishvketu meaning ‘world bridge or world flag’.
+During that time he was initiated with the name Vishvketu meaning ‘world bridge or world flag’.
 His final prophecy for his disciple nearing graduation from his university was, “You will not get a job from anyone; you will create jobs for others”.
-Yogrishi Vishvketu shares, “At 22, this made only the vaguest sense to me in spite of my years at the gurukul.
-Now that my main work is training yoga teachers, I look back often at the teacher who in our two years of interaction, knew me so well and guided me so subtly”.
+At 22, this was a bit of a shock, but now Vishva-ji looks back with immense gratitude for the teacher who knew and guided him so well.